janar363/Expandable-button/README.md

 # Expandable-button
-Designing a custom that can expand and collapse on click.
+Designing a custom button that can expand and collapse on click.
 ![](https://github.com/janar363/Expandable-button/blob/main/expand%20animation.gif)